lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Nerves is a pretty tight bundle.
 If you have a Raspberry Pi in a drawer somewhere, I suggest you give it a try.
 My quickstart video for getting Nerves going was 1 minute and about 40 seconds long.
 It is not hard.

 I should also mention NervesHub which is a tool for managing a fleet of IoT devices deployed in the wild.
 Shipping updates to firmware, troubleshooting and all that.

+And if you need something low-level Erlang has escape hatches into C called NIFs.
+The community has aince built that out to also support Rust and Zig through libraries.
+You have options.

 ## Deployment